Interviews and FAQs

 What is living in the Twin Cities like?

 The Twin Cities are a vibrant place to live and work - there is truly something for everyone in the metropolitan area.
-It is home to six professional sports teams, a myriad of fine arts institutions and festivals.
-Its food scene is rife with a plethora of farmer's markets, co-ops, food trucks, distilleries, breweries, fine dining, and terrific international cuisine.
-Minneapolis and Portland run head-to-head annually on best urban bike access.
+It is home to six professional sports teams and myriad fine arts institutions and festivals.
+The food scene includes farmer's markets, co-ops, food trucks, distilleries, breweries, award-winning fine dining, and terrific international cuisine.
+Minneapolis ties with Portland on best urban bike access.

 Contact Us